-Yesterday was “National Donut Day” and that’s why I made these baked blueberry donuts with a lemon glaze.
-I mean you can never have enough donuts in your life, right, but when it’s “National Donut Day” you actually have an excuse to make and to eat donuts.
-And let me tell you, these vegan blueberry donuts are so good, that’s why I will make them again very soon and I don’t care if it’s “National Donut Day” or not.
+Yesterday was “National Doughnut Day” and that’s why I made these baked blueberry donuts with a sugar-free lemon icing which is also keto friendly.
+I mean you can never have enough donuts in your life, right, but when it’s “National Doughnut Day” you actually have an excuse to make and to eat donuts.
+And let me tell you, these vegan blueberry donuts are so good, that’s why I will make them again very soon and I don’t care if it’s “National Doughnut Day” or not lol.

 Easy to make baked blueberry donuts

-It didn’t take me more than 15 minutes to prepare these vegan baked blueberry donuts.
-And they only need to be in the oven for 12 to 15 minutes.
+It didn’t take more than 15 minutes to prepare these vegan blueberry donuts.
+Also, they only need to be in the oven for 12 to 15 minutes.
 So when you start making them now, you could enjoy them in about 30 minutes.

 Healthy baked blueberry donuts